Scott A. Sherman

 Scott’s work with Fortune 100 energy companies has centered on the identification and management of corporate environmental liabilities and risk, with particular experience in asset acquisition and real property transactions.
 As environmental counsel and environmental affairs director, he also developed and implemented corporate environmental management and sustainability initiatives and designed protocols for engagement with shareholder groups and NGOs.

-Scott has held leadership positions within the American Bar Association, including Vice Chair, Environmental Committee, Section of Real Property, Probate and Trust Law and Vice Chair, Committee on Smart Growth and Urban Policy, Section of Environment, Energy and Resources.
+Scott serves on the Board of Directors of the Harvard Law School Alumni Association (Houston).
+He has held leadership positions within the American Bar Association, including Vice Chair, Environmental Committee, Section of Real Property, Probate and Trust Law and Vice Chair, Committee on Smart Growth and Urban Policy, Section of Environment, Energy and Resources.

 From 2003 – 2008, he was a member of the adjunct faculty at Johns Hopkins University, Carey Business School, where he taught a course on environmental issues in real estate.
 Scott is the co-editor and chapter author of Brownfields: A Comprehensive Guide to Redeveloping Contaminated Property (3rd Ed.
 American Bar Association 2010).